rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

 Mirroring Rockstor OS using Linux Raid
 ======================================

+N.B. this howto is a work in progress and doesn't currently work for a Rockstor install as it requires btrfs on root and the installer as indicated doesn't allow for btrfs on top of an md device.
+We hope to improve / modify this howto in order to facilitate this requirement while still remaining accessible.

 It's a common and recommended practice to setup redundancy for the OS bits while installing a mission critical Rockstor server.
 The idea is to combine two Hard Disk Drives (HDDs) in a mirror configuration to house the OS.
 If one of the